daniel-vera-g/obsidian-config/README.md

 ## Usage

-Copy the `.obsidian` to your vault and adapt configs as needed and have fun.
+- Copy the `.obsidian` to your vault and adapt configs as needed and have fun.
+- If you want to use vim, you can also copy my `./.obsidian.vimrc`

 ## Features